BojianHou/BojianHou.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my homepage!
-My name is Bojian Hou (also Bo-Jian Hou), a postdoctoral researcher of [CBICA](https://www.med.upenn.edu/cbica/) (The Center for Biomedical Image Computing and Analytics) and at the [University of Pennsylvania](https://www.upenn.edu/) advised by Prof. [Yong Fan](https://www.med.upenn.edu/cbica/abili/yfan.html).
+My name is Bojian Hou (also Bo-Jian Hou), a postdoctoral researcher of [CBICA](https://www.med.upenn.edu/cbica/) (The Center for Biomedical Image Computing and Analytics) at the [University of Pennsylvania](https://www.upenn.edu/) advised by Prof. [Yong Fan](https://www.med.upenn.edu/cbica/abili/yfan.html).
 Before that, I was a postdoctoral associate in the [Department of Poplulation Health and Science](https://phs.weill.cornell.edu/) at [Cornell University](https://www.cornell.edu/), advised by Prof. [Fei Wang](https://wcm-wanglab.github.io/).

 I received my B.Sc. and Ph.D. degree in the [Department of Computer Science](https://cs.nju.edu.cn/) at [Nanjing University](https://www.nju.edu.cn/) in 2014 and 2020 seperately.
 I was a member of [LAMDA](http://www.lamda.nju.edu.cn/MainPage.ashx) Group led by Prof. [Zhi-Hua Zhou](https://cs.nju.edu.cn/zhouzh/) during my doctoral study.
 My Ph.D. supervisor is Prof. [Zhi-Hua Zhou](https://cs.nju.edu.cn/zhouzh/).